Swirrl/ogc-api-prototype/report.md

 The API has been tested against the [OGC API - Features Conformance Test Suite](https://cite.ogc.org/teamengine/about/ogcapi-features-1.0/1.0/site/).
 The most important tests pass but there are still some test failures with the current state of the implementation.

-TODO: confirm which tests from the OGC test suite still fail.
+TODO: check and document which tests from the OGC test suite still fail.

 The demo application (described below) uses Leaflet, building on the simple example client available at https://github.com/opengeospatial/ogcapi-features/blob/master/implementations/clients/leaflet.md.
 It shows that the API responses can be correctly interpreted by a library expecting geojson.